ashishkum2/infinitesimal-blog/content/posts/001-04-05-2021-cyberseurity-who-is-responsible/index.md

 ## Consumer, Citizen

 This is us, well most of us, and we're at the receiving end.
-Many of us don't even think what's at stake or what's the impact and simple reason is immediacy – there's no immediate feel.
+Many of us don't even think about what's at stake or what's the impact and the simple reason is immediacy – there's no immediate feel.
 The hacking and ransomware news sounds like science fiction.
-And general reaction, if any, is no different than how we react to news of killings happening in a country which is 1000 miles away.
+And the general reaction, if any, is no different than how we react to news of killings happening in someplace 1000 miles away.
 But the Internet has no boundaries.
 [The instances of hackers targeting individuals are few but results are stressful](https://www.wired.com/2012/08/apple-amazon-mat-honan-hacking/).

 This is a big topic.
-You are directly impacted when your credit card details are stolen but you're equally, or more, affected when you private data is stolen.
-Many of us still don't care about it but the data has lot of value for companies and bad guys who're targeting you as their "customer".
-As an example, hackers targeting someone who's crazy about bowling with a phishing email as invitation to participate in upcoming exclusive competition.
-Fortunately, companies, governments and regulatory bodies have been continuously evolving.
-And there are few simple measures which can elevate your cybersecurity preparedness quotient.
+You are directly impacted when your credit card details are stolen but you're equally, or more, affected when your private data is stolen.
+Many of us still don't care about it but the data has a lot of value for companies and bad guys who're targeting you as their "customer".
+As an example, hackers targeting someone who's crazy about bowling with a phishing email as an invitation to participate in an upcoming exclusive competition.
+Fortunately, companies, governments and regulatory bodies have been increasingly trying to do the right thing.
+And few simple measures can elevate your cybersecurity preparedness quotient.

 <div class="Image__Small">
   <img src="./images/stay-safe-on-internet.jpg" alt="Image about staying safe on Internet" />
   <figcaption>Staying Safe on Internet</figcaption>
 </div>

-* Don't sweat too  much about changing passowrds frequently if your quality of passwords is high.
+* Don't sweat too much about changing passwords frequently if your quality of passwords is high.
 Have long but memorable passwords, use phrases if that helps.
-* ALWAYS Use multi-factor authentications such as SMS one-time passwords or, better, phone based authenticators such as Authy, Google Authenticator, Microsoft Authenticator etc. where the service allows.
-Specially protect your emails as they're gateway to lot of details about yourself.
+* ALWAYS use multi-factor authentications such as SMS one-time passwords or, better, phone-based authenticators such as Authy, Google Authenticator, Microsoft Authenticator etc. Especially, protect your emails as emails are the gateway to a lot of details and various other services you use.
 * Use password managers to remember passwords for you.
-Many reputed password managers offer free service such as Bitwarden, lastpass etc. You can also use web browser's in-built password manager e.g. Chrome, Firefox etc.
+Many reputed password managers offer free service such as Bitwarden, Lastpass etc. You can also use the web browser's in-built password manager e.g. Chrome, Firefox etc.
-* Use reputed email service such as gmail or outlook which has a much better spam filtering as compared to let's say yahoo.
+* Use reputed email service such as Gmail or Outlook which has a much better spam filtering as compared to let's say yahoo.
 * Keep software up-to-date – your laptops, phones, tablets etc.
 * Be vigilant about where you're clicking or what you're installing.
 * Avoid clicking on email links, prefer searching for a business or item on Google or Bing directly.

 Like everything, cybersecurity preparedness is also evolving.
 We learn as we go along.
 In that spirit, finishing with the joke below.